nicolaspfernandes/nestjs-typeorm-graphql/README.md

 ---

+### **Running from a container**

+- Install `Docker engine` and `Docker compose` as dependencies for a containerized application.
+- `docker compose up`

+This will create a container for a MySQL instance and for your web application.

+---

 ### **Running**

 You can run the service by accessing GraphQL's playground from a browser windows.
 You simply need to type: `http://localhost:<PORT_NUMBER>/graphql` and you will see the playground.